URL path: Index page // Hydroxybutyrate Dehydrogenase (HBDH)

 More information

-Hydroxybutyrate dehydrogenase (HBDH) is an enzyme similar to lactate dehydrogenase 1 (LDH1), which is found in the brain, heart muscle, kidneys and red blood cells.
+Hydroxybutyrate dehydrogenase (HBDH) is an enzyme similar to lactate dehydrogenase 1 (LDH1) found in the brain, heart muscle, kidneys, and red blood cells.
 It is generally used to diagnose myocardial infarction, although its levels may also be elevated when there is damage to other organs.
-Measurement of HBDH levels is more specific and takes longer than creatine kinase (CPK), oxalacetic transaminase (SGOT / AST) and total lactate dehydrogenase (LDH) measurement to diagnose myocardial infarction.
+Measurement of HBDH levels is more specific and takes longer than creatine kinase (CPK), oxaloacetate transaminase (SGOT/AST), and total lactate dehydrogenase (LDH) measurement to diagnose myocardial infarction.
 Hydroxybutyrate dehydrogenase levels increase within 8-10 hours after the onset of infarction, peak at 48-96 hours after, and remain abnormal for 16-18 days.

 Possible Interpretations of Pathological Values

-- Increase: Anemia (hemolytic or megaloblastic), carbon monoxide poisoning, hepatocellular damage, leukemia, lymphoma, malignant melanoma, muscular dystrophy, myocardial infarction, nephrodromic syndrome, nephrotic syndrome.
+• Increase: Anemia (hemolytic or megaloblastic), carbon monoxide poisoning, hepatocellular damage, leukemia, lymphoma, malignant melanoma, muscular dystrophy, myocardial infarction, nephrotic syndrome, orthopedic surgeries.

 Important Note